 You should manually install the latest video driver to resolve this issue.
 You can do this by visiting your PC manufacturer’s support website to download the latest graphic driver — and use their instructions to update your device.

-Right-click the device and click Uninstall.
+Right-click the device and click the Uninstall option.

 - Restart your computer.

-After rebooting your PC, Windows 10 should automatically reinstall the latest graphics drivers available on Windows Update.
+After rebooting your device, Windows 10 should automatically reinstall the latest graphics drivers available on Windows Update.
 However, it should be noted that if you checked the option to delete the driver from your device, you may need to reinstall the driver manually.

-In order to ensure Windows 10 installs the driver back, go to Settings > Update & security > Windows Update, and click the Check for updates button.
+To ensure Windows 10 installs the driver back, go to Settings > Update & security > Windows Update, and click the Check for updates button.

 Disable Night light completely